Indicia-Team/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

 Download the addin file from the `Indicia Downloads page
 <http://www.indicia.org.uk/downloads>`_ and unzip it into a temporary folder,
 then install it into Recorder 6 as normal.
 This adds a new **Indicia2Recorder** menu item to the Recorder 6 Tools menu.
+Upgrades can be performed by simply copying the file to replace the older version of the addin, though this must be done when Recorder 6 is not running.

+If you are the administrator of the Drupal/Indicia website and are setting it up for Indicia2Recorder for the first time, then you will need to ensure that the following modules installation and configuration has been performed depending on your version of
+Drupal:

+  * Drupal 7 requirements:

-If you are the administrator of the Drupal/Indicia website and are setting it up for Indicia2Recorder for the first time, then you will need to ensure that the Indicia Mobile Auth and Indicia Remote Download modules are installed.
-You should also visit the configuration page for Indicia Mobil Auth via the menu at **Site configuration > IForm > Mobile Auth Settings** in order to configure an shared secret (app secret) which you will need later.
+    * Install and enable the Indicia Mobile Auth module
+    * Install and enable the Indicia Remote Download module
+    * Visit the configuration page for Indicia Mobil Auth via the menu at **Site configuration > IForm > Mobile Auth Settings** in order to configure an shared secret (app secret) which you will need later.

+  * Drupal 8 requirements:

+    * Install and enable the Indicia Remote Download module
+    * Visit the configuration page for this module and specify a shared app secret (Configuration > Indicia integration > Indicia remote download settings.

 Configuration
 -------------